-Cheesy Scalloped Potatoes (tartiflette inspired)
+Cheesy Scalloped Potatoes

-This cozy potato bake is what dreams are made of.
+This cozy cheesy scalloped potatoes recipe is what dreams are made of!
 The potatoes are baked in a creamy sauce with sauteed onions and bacon.
 There’s also a healthy pour of white wine and a good amount of shredded gruyere mixed in.
-But what makes this potato bake extra special?
-It’s topped with wedges of creamy camembert cheese to create a beautifully golden crust that is irresistible!

 close up of baked scalloped potatoes in baking dish